SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Conclusion

-\section{Conclusion}
+\section{~~Conclusion}

-In this paper, we propose a novel black-box watermark approach SSL-WM, to protect the intellectual property of encoders pre-trained by self-supervised learning.
-SSL-WM trains SSL encoders to map the watermarked samples to an invariant watermark representation space and verifies the ownership of the suspect models by querying them with watermarked input samples in a black-box manner.
-Moreover, we evaluate our watermark on both computer vision and natural language processing application tasks, using various self-supervised learning algorithms, including contrastive-based, and generative-based algorithms.
-The evaluation results demonstrate that our watermark approach can effectively protect the intellectual property of encoders trained by self-supervised learning algorithms.
+In this paper, we propose a novel black-box watermark approach SSL-WM, to protect the ownership of encoders pre-trained by self-supervised learning, in an unknown and diverse downstream tasks scenario.
+SSL-WM trains SSL encoders to map the watermarked samples to an invariant watermark representation space and verifies the ownership of the suspect models by querying them with the watermarked samples in a black-box manner.
+Moreover, we evaluate our watermark on both CV and NLP tasks, using various self-supervised learning algorithms, including contrastive-based, and generative-based algorithms.
+The results demonstrate that our watermark can effectively verify the ownership of encoders trained by self-supervised learning algorithms, and no existing watermarks achieve similar results as ours.